prism/PrismRefracted/README.md

 ## DEV NOTICE

-v3 is currently in development and not suitable for production use.
+v4 is currently in development and not suitable for production use.
 Stuff WILL change.

 ## Support

 Please be patient as I work to get this project where I want, establish documentation, build servers, etc.

 - [**Discord**][discord] - Please visit discord for help before opening issues.

+# Updating from v2/v3

+Prism will automatically convert your database schema to the new format.
+However, for large databases this may take time.
+This should ideally be done when no players are online.

+Prism 4 uses a different configuration format/structure.
+Options may not be 1:1 with new configurations so please ask in discord if you need help.

 # Rough Roadmap